RKelln/5-directions/public/writing/ppf.md

 ## Hypertext
 ### Ted Nelson

 [Ted Nelson](https://en.wikipedia.org/wiki/Ted_Nelson) is an American philosopher and sociologist.
-He coined the terms hypertext mypermedia in 1963 and founded [_Project Xanadu_](https://en.wikipedia.org/wiki/Project_Xanadu) in 1960 to be a repository for the world's knowledge where data was connected by two-way (rather than the current web's one-way) links.
+He coined the terms hypertext and hypermedia in 1963 and founded [_Project Xanadu_](https://en.wikipedia.org/wiki/Project_Xanadu) in 1960 to be a repository for the world's knowledge where data was connected by two-way (rather than the current web's one-way) links. _Xanadu_ was under development until at least 2016, but hasn't published its code and file formats, dooming it to obscurity.

 Notes:
 ### Credits <!-- .element: class="attribution" -->